jordandekraker/Hippocampal_AutoTop/README.md

 3) Imposing of coordinates across the anterior-posterior, proximal-distal, and laminar dimensions of hippocampal grey matter via solving the Laplace equation

-4) Extraction of a grey matter mid-surface and morpholigical features (thickness, curvature, gyrification index, and, if available, quantitative MRI values sampled along the mid-surface)
+4) Extraction of a grey matter mid-surface and morpholigical features (thickness, curvature, gyrification index, and, if available, quantitative MRI values sampled along the mid-surface for reduced partial-voluming)

 5) Quality assurance via inspection of Laplace gradients, grey matter mid-surface, and flatmapped features